shan7030/STA_Project/README.md

 - Within the `Course Recommendation.ipynb` file, you'll discover code designed to recommend courses based on cosine similarity.
 This includes preprocessing steps, the recommendation algorithm, and the recommendation function.

-- The contents of the `Visualization.ipynb` file pertain to data visualization.
+- The contents of the `Visualization/Visualization.ipynb` file pertain to data visualization.
 All resulting `*.html` files are generated as a consequence of these visualizations.

 ## Table Columns Fetched